Koushikphy/CheatSheets/Linux/betterLinux.md

 # Linux utilities you should use instead
+Better and faster alternative to regularly use bash commands

 ## 1. `fd`: replacement for `find`
-Install with `sudo apt install fd-find` or download the latest release from `https://github.com/sharkdp/fd/releases`
+Install with `sudo apt install fd-find` or download the latest release from https://github.com/sharkdp/fd/releases
 Preferred usage `fd (part of) file_name [-e extension] [-S size_specs] [-x executable {}] [-t d/f] [-E exclude]`

 ---
 ## 1. `exa`: replacement for `ls`
-Download latest release from `https://github.com/ogham/exa/releases`
+Download latest release from https://github.com/ogham/exa/releases
 Preferred usage `exa -l -T -L <depth> --no-user`

 ---
 ## 1. `dust`: replacement for `du`
-Install with `cargo install du-dus` or download the latest release from `https://github.com/bootandy/dust/releases`
+Install with `cargo install du-dus` or download the latest release from https://github.com/bootandy/dust/releases
 Preferred usage `dust [-b]`

 ---
 ## 1. `dua`: replacement for `du`
-Install it with `cargo install dua-cli` or download the latest release from `https://github.com/Byron/dua-cli/releases`
+Install it with `cargo install dua-cli` or download the latest release from https://github.com/Byron/dua-cli/releases
 Ist preferable for its interactive explorer (like `ncdu`) use it with `dua i`

 ---